pagkly/Zed/Investopedia3/What Is Nonpassive Income and Losses.md

 What Is Nonpassive Income and Losses?
 ## What Are Nonpassive Income and Losses?

 Nonpassive income and losses constitute any income or losses that cannot be classified as passive.
-Nonpassive income includes any [active income](https://www.investopedia.com/terms/a/activeincome.asp), such as wages, [business income](https://www.investopedia.com/terms/b/businessincome.asp), or investment income.
-Nonpassive losses include losses incurred in the [active management](https://www.investopedia.com/terms/a/activemanagement.asp) of a business.
+Nonpassive income includes any [[active income]](https://www.investopedia.com/terms/a/activeincome.asp), such as wages, [[business income]](https://www.investopedia.com/terms/b/businessincome.asp), or investment income.
+Nonpassive losses include losses incurred in the [[active management]](https://www.investopedia.com/terms/a/activemanagement.asp) of a business.
 Nonpassive income and losses are usually declarable and deductible in the year incurred.

 Nonpassive income and losses cannot be offset with passive losses or income.
-For example, wages or self-employment income cannot be offset by losses from partnerships or other [passive activities](https://www.investopedia.com/terms/p/passiveactivity.asp).
-Conversely, nonpassive losses cannot be offset by [passive income](https://www.investopedia.com/terms/p/passiveincome.asp) from partnerships or other sources of income in which the taxpayer is not a material participant.
+For example, wages or self-employment income cannot be offset by losses from partnerships or other [[passive activities]](https://www.investopedia.com/terms/p/passiveactivity.asp).
+Conversely, nonpassive losses cannot be offset by [[passive income]](https://www.investopedia.com/terms/p/passiveincome.asp) from partnerships or other sources of income in which the taxpayer is not a material participant.

 ## Understanding Nonpassive Income and Losses